timthescrub/mt2022/week11-ass1.4/README.md

 * 20% :

     * Oral presentation and quality of slides - clarity and organization of thought.

+    * Include final slides with your written report in your submission for assessment.

     * Ability to manage time and emphasize pertinent content.